Jelle-Bs/JeleleConn/README.md

 - getCredentials()
   - returns the allowed credential
 - query(query,paramTypes,paramValues)
-  - stmt save execution of query and bind_param
+  - stmt save execution of query using bind_param
-  - returns mysqli_result(if available) or mysqli_stmt
+  - returns mysqli_result(if available) or mysqli_stmt object

     - query: string with query (fist 6 letters contains sql action) (on variable place is a ?)
     > example: "SELECT * FROM User WHERE Email LIKE '%@gmail.com'";